shinyay/cobol-sample-app/workshop-scenario.md

 By leveraging GitHub Copilot to automate these tasks, you can efficiently inventory the COBOL code base and gather the necessary information for the migration project.
 </details>

+### Task 3: Ask GitHub Copilot about Benefits of Code to Doc / Doc to Code

+1. Open Copilot Chat with `Ctrl`+`Shift`+`I` or `Cmd`+`Shift`+`I`.

+2. Ask GitHub Copilot for the following:

+    ```plaintext
+    Speaking of COBOL migration, I am aware that there is such a thing as a tool to convert COBOL to multiple languages.
+What are the advantages of using GitHub Copilot to migrate code based on an understanding of the COBOL code base compared to using such a conversion tool?
+    ```

 ## Step 2: Analyze the COBOL Code

 ### Task 1: Analyze the Code Dependency